 Choosing your music software is just as important as choosing your DAW because you’re committing to learning its features and idiosyncrasies.
 You might think that there aren’t enough differences in software vendors’ offerings on the surface, but choosing the right orchestral VST for you requires quite a bit of consideration.

-In this article, we’re going to take a look at the best orchestral VSTs on the market today and evaluate them with the sample-based producer in mind.
+In this article, we’re taking a break from sampling to look at the best orchestral VSTs on the market today and evaluate them with the sample-based producer in mind.

 How We Selected the Best Orchestral VST